LinaQiu/technical_challenge/README.md

 - Crawling results are stored in JSON format.
 	- Results from Google contains the following things: `title, company, location, description-section, description-section text, description-section text with-benefits.`
 	- Results from Microsoft contains the following things: `Focus area, Education level, Job type, company, Location, description.`
-- Now, we will run a script to convert the above raw results to a text file with the same format as our database table (`jobs` in db `challenge`).
+- Now, run a script (`reformat_json.py`) to convert the above raw results to a text file with the same format as the database table (`jobs` in db `challenge`).
+	- For Google: combined all `description-section*` text as a single item, `description`.
+	- For Microsoft: combined `Focus area, Education level, Job type` together, as job `title`.
+		- Note: The pop up window of job details from Microsoft mixed several jobs together, and does not differntiate each sub job in their source.
+Hence, I was not able to fetch the titles for each sub job, and therefore decided to combine the three items together as the title.
 - Name the text file as `all_jobs.txt`, copy to the folder called `data` under `dashboard`, for the later use of loading to the database table.

 - Navigate to folder `dashboard`: